praveenplalu5010/CRUD-Operations-with-OOPs/README.md

 ### Admin Page

 - After the User registration, update any of the user with Admin role in the database manually (This is only for the initial time)
-- Admins can go to `list-users.php` to manage users and update user roles.
+- Admins can go to `/list-users.php` to manage users and update user roles.

 ## Using the API with Postman